After Message Time Plus

 Rhyme Time, (two snaps) Rhyme Time, (two snaps)

 You’re Super Duper!!

 When you scaffold, there are a number of questions you can ask a child.
 Thoughtfully consider what it is you want that child to learn and use questions that lead you towards that area of literacy.
 Remember, your goal is to have each child learn something new.
 Below are examples of questions you can ask that cover a wide range of literacy skills.
 These are intended to show you the range and variety of areas you can teach into and the kinds of questions that fit.
 As you practice scaffolding, you might find yourself asking each child many questions as you seek out their zone of proximal development.
 However, as you become more practiced in scaffolding towards their individual needs, you will probably find yourself able to reach a child’s zone of proximal development within two to four questions.

 |How to scaffold toward the development of…||You can ask…

-Choose the question or questions that make the most sense based on the individual student’s needs and zone of proximal development.
+Choose the question or questions that make the most sense based on the individual child’s needs and zone of proximal development.

 |Phonemic Awareness and Phonics||